Bus deregulation in Great Britain: London

 London has had a different regulatory regime from the rest of Britain since the establishment of the London Passenger Transport Board in 1933.
 At its peak in the 1950s, the London Transport Executive owned a bus fleet of 8,000 buses, the largest in the world.

-Mayor of the Greater London Council, Ken Livingstone adopted a policy of open hostility to the Westminster government.
-The Government responded by abolishing the GLC and its transport functions were transferred into London Regional Transport, branded as London Transport, which reported to the Secretary of State for Transport and not to any locally elected body.
+Ken Livingstone, leader of the Greater London Council in the early 1980s, adopted a policy of open hostility to the Westminster government.
+The government responded by abolishing the GLC in 1986 and its transport functions were transferred into London Regional Transport, branded as London Transport, which reported to the Secretary of State for Transport and not to any locally elected body.
 London Transport at the time still had crewed buses long after they were phased out in other cities and the losses incurred by London Transport meant that buyers for bus companies were unlikely to be found.

-Although deregulation did not apply to London Buses, in April 1989 it was split into 11 quasi-independent companies that were privatised in 1994/95.
+Although deregulation did not apply to London buses, in April 1989 it was split into 11 quasi-independent companies that were privatised in 1994/95.
+In London, details of routes, fares, and services levels were still specified by public bodies, with the right to run the services contracted to private companies on a tendered basis.

 Decline in patronage

 Bus patronage grew after the war as soldiers were de-mobilised and greater prosperity led to greater use of the bus.
 However, travel patterns began to change with the steady growth of car sales and other social changes such as the growth of television which reduced evening travel.
 Most large private bus companies in England included a core industrialised urban area which was profitable, and a rural expanse which either barely covered costs or lost money.
 These larger bus companies cross-subsidised their rural services with profits from their urban operations.
-Fares had largely remained unchanged since 1930 partially due to companies growing by acquisition - safe from the threat of new market entrants - but opportunities to improve profitability through consolidation were eventually exhausted.
+Fares had largely remained unchanged since 1930 partially due to companies growing by acquisition – safe from the threat of new market entrants – but opportunities to improve profitability through consolidation were eventually exhausted.

 Increased patronage from the end of the 1930s economic depression and the end of the Second World War provided natural growth in patronage and profitability, but fares began to rise in the 1950s as labour costs increased, passenger receipts declined, and operational efficiency deteriorated due to increasing traffic congestion.
 Decriminalised parking enforcement would not be introduced until 1991.
 From the 1950s until the 1990s, traffic engineering practices focused on improving traffic flow and counting vehicles according to the road space they consumed rather than the number of people or amount of goods transported dominated local government policy and the traffic engineering profession.
 This put the bus at a relative disadvantage in traffic planning compared to personal vehicles.
 In 1965, a rebate on fuel duty was introduced to assist operators in meeting their costs.